fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 ```

 <!-- This means that at runtime, there is no information present that says that some variable x was declared as being of type SomeInterface. -->
-This means that no type information remains at runtime - nothing says that some variable x was declared as being of type <i>SomeType</i>.
+This means that no type information remains at runtime - nothing says that some variable x was declared as being of type *SomeType*.

 The lack of runtime type information can be surprising for programmers who are used to extensively using reflection or other metadata systems.